 If a student has a TVET class, then all courses are offered at TAFE CHEC and not at school.
 These courses are externally delivered.
 Transportation to and from TAFE remains the responsibility of parents and carers.
-Please note that TAFE courses do not commence until w/c 16th February 2024.
+Please note that TAFE courses do not commence until week 3, term 1, 2025.
 Some courses are delivered on a Wednesday, whilst others are delivered on a Friday.